sftcd/openssl/doc/designs/ech-api.md

 - The `EVP_PKEY` pointer to the private key value associated with the relevant ECHConfig, for use by servers.

-- The PEM filename and file modificiation time from which a private key value and ECHConfigList were loaded.
-If those values are loaded from memory, the filename value is the SHA-256 hash of the encoded ECHConfigList and the load time is the time of loading.)
+- The PEM filename and file modification time from which a private key value and ECHConfigList were loaded.
+If those values are loaded from memory, the filename value is the SHA-256 hash of the encoded ECHConfigList and the load time is the time of loading.
 These values assist when servers periodically re-load sets of files or PEM structures from memory.

 Split-mode handling
 -------------------

+TODO(ECH): This ECH split-mode API should be considered tentative.
+It's design will be revisited as we get to considering the internals.

 ECH split-mode involves a front-end server that only does ECH decryption and then passes on the decrypted inner CH to a back-end TLS server that negotiates